top of page

 Check out other articles and videos

-Canine Cancer Alliance is a non-profit organization supporting research for canine cancer cures.
+Canine Cancer Alliance is a non-profit organization dedicated to supporting research for canine cancer cures.

 All information on the Canine Cancer Alliance website is for educational purposes only.
-It is not intended to be a substitute for professional veterinary advice.
+It is not intended to replace professional veterinary advice.

-Always seek guidance from your veterinarian with any questions regarding your pet’s health and medical condition.
+Always consult your veterinarian with any questions regarding your pet’s health and medical condition.

 • Youtube